toomuchdesign/re-reselect/README.md

 ### Re-reselect solution
 `createCachedSelector` keeps a private collection of selectors and store them by `key`.

-`key` is the string output of the `resolver` function declared in selector initialization phase.
+`key` is the output of the `resolver` function, declared at selector initialization.

-`resolver` is a custom function which receives the same arguments of final selector (in the example: `state`, `itemId`, `'dataX'`, `otherArgs`) and returns a `string` or `number`.
+`resolver` is a custom function which receives the same arguments as the final selector (in the example: `state`, `itemId`, `'dataX'`, `otherArgs`) and returns a `string` or `number`.

-That said, I was able to configure `re-reselect` to create a map of selectors using the 3rd argument as key:
+That said, I was able to configure `re-reselect` to retrieve my data by querying a set of cached selectors using the 3rd argument as cache key:

 ```js
 const getPieceOfData = createCachedSelector(